-These bones are often formed in response to added strain to muscles and tendons but can also be normal variants, most commonly present in hand.
+These bones are often formed in response to added strain to muscles and tendons but can also be normal variants, most commonly present in the hand.
 Sesamoid bones relieve tension within muscles and tendons, allowing for increased weight-bearing and tolerance by redistributing forces throughout a muscle or tendon, thereby protecting them from significant strain and injury.
 While most sesamoid bones are small, these bones play a critical role in our body in leverage, decreasing overall friction and allowing for our body's unique biomechanics and distinct range of motion.

 Structure and Function

 The body contains many sesamoid bones, often offering an added strength advantage to the muscles and supporting tendon stability.
-For example, the patella allows for increased joint leverage and contributes to our knee's extensor properties.
+For example, the patella increases joint leverage and contributes to our knee's extensor properties.
 This unique mechanism allows for the knee's range of motion and increased weight-bearing activities.
 Injuries to the patella greatly reduce its leverage and extensor capabilities; these injuries commonly result from trauma and increased tension.

-Type A sesamoid bones are located adjacent to a joint, becoming an overall part of the joint capsule.
+Type A sesamoid bones are adjacent to a joint, becoming a part of the joint capsule.
 Common examples of this type include the hallucis and pollicis sesamoids along with the patella, allowing for increased leverage.
 Type B sesamoid bones overlie a bony prominence and are separated by an underlying bursa.
-An example of a Type B sesamoid bone includes the sesamoid of the peroneus longus tendon.
-Both these types of sesamoid bones serve unique functions and biomechanical properties.
+An example of a Type B sesamoid bone is the sesamoid of the peroneus (fibularis) longus tendon.
+Both types of sesamoid bones serve unique functions and biomechanical properties.

 In the lower extremities, the patella is found in the knee and is the largest sesamoid bone.
-Other lower limb sesamoids that can be found as normal variants in humans include the fabella (often near the lateral head of the gastrocnemius), cyamella (within the popliteus tendon), os peroneum (located within the peroneus longus tendon), and the hallux sesamoid pair (one on the medial and on the lateral side of the first metatarsal bone of the foot).
+Other lower limb sesamoids that can be seen as normal variants in humans include the fabella (often near the lateral head of the gastrocnemius), cyamella (within the popliteus tendon), os peroneum (located within the peroneus longus tendon), and the hallux sesamoid pair (one on the medial and the lateral side of the first metatarsal bone of the foot).

 The formation of sesamoid bones is attributed to the body's natural growth and various stressors imposed on the body.
 Starting as cartilaginous nodules, most sesamoid bones undergo further endochondral ossification during the prepubertal years.
-Further calcification is evident during the years of puberty, with sesamoid bones appearing much earlier in females.
+Further calcification is evident during puberty, with sesamoid bones appearing much earlier in females.
 A lack of sesamoid bone formation often indicates a delay in puberty and can be useful in monitoring the progression of puberty.
 While most sesamoid bones seemingly develop in response to various stress factors, the patella is present in all humans.
 Its development plays a crucial role in the form and function of the lower extremities allowing for the study of sesamoid bone development.

 The patella is unique in its relatively larger size and stable presence in humans compared to other sesamoid bones.
 Development of the patella starts during the first trimester of gestation after the chondrification of the femur and tibia, with the early patella visible as a continuous band of fibrous tissue.
 As the patella develops inside the band of fibrous tissue, the embryological patella becomes chondrified and inserts into the quadriceps by the 9th week of gestation.

-As the embryo reaches 14 weeks of gestation, the patella is completely cartilaginous and resembles the adult patella structure by 23 weeks gestation.
+As the embryo reaches 14 weeks of gestation, the patella is wholly cartilaginous and resembles the adult patella structure by 23 weeks of gestation.
 The patella continues its rapid growth rate until the end of the 2nd trimester, and then it grows at a similar rate as the rest of the growing fetus.
-Like other sesamoid bones, ossification begins in the patella during childhood and into early adolescence.
+Like other sesamoid bones, ossification begins in the patella during childhood and continues into early adolescence.
 During the pubertal years, the patella becomes confluent with the quadriceps, stabilizing into the adult patella.

 Blood Supply and Lymphatics

 The blood supply and lymphatics of any bone are vital to its nourishment and development.
 Given the variability in the development of most sesamoid bones, the blood supply and lymphatics primarily depend on the location of the specific bone and its development.
-These bones have limited blood supply, and they are susceptible to potential avascular necrosis, leading to complications.
+These bones have limited blood supply and are susceptible to potential avascular necrosis, leading to complications.

 However, the patella is an exception due to its significance, size, and consistent function in the human body.
 Its early development during gestation and critical role in supporting the lower extremity requires a rich blood supply.
 An extensive extraosseous and intraosseous network of blood vessels nourishes the patella.
-A vascular anastomotic ring surrounds the patella with contributions from the genicular arteries (superior medial, lateral, descending, inferior medial, lateral, and anterior genicular) and the anterior tibial recurrent arteries together forming the extraosseous network of blood supply.
+A vascular anastomotic ring surrounds the patella with contributions from the genicular arteries (superior medial, lateral, descending, inferior medial, lateral, and anterior genicular) and the anterior tibial recurrent arteries forming the extraosseous network of blood supply.
 The intraosseous blood supply comprises two systems: the mid-patellar vessels, which enter the anterior surface, and the polar vessels, which enter the deep surface of the patella.
 Together the extraosseous and intraosseous vasculature ensure the rich blood supply of the patella.

 A sesamoid bone's innervation depends on its anatomical location.
 For example, the patella has an extensive innervation, with different nerves accounting for the anterior, medial, and lateral aspects of the knee.
 Nerve roots L2 through L5 innervate the cutaneous portion of the anterior knee.
 Meanwhile, the nerve supply of the anteromedial aspect of the knee includes the genitofemoral, femoral, obturator, and saphenous nerves.
-The anterolateral aspect of the knee receives innervated from the lateral femoral and lateral sural cutaneous nerves.
-Together these nerves provide an extensive network of innervation to the patella for its unique biomechanical function.
+The anterolateral aspect of the knee receives innervation from the lateral femoral and lateral sural cutaneous nerves.
+Together these nerves provide an extensive innervation network to the patella for its unique biomechanical function.

-The important connection between the quadriceps tendon and the patellar ligament via the patella allows for the knee's extensive and distinct range of motion by transferring forces.
+The vital connection between the quadriceps tendon and the patellar ligament via the patella allows for the knee's extensive and distinct range of motion by transferring forces.
 However, not all sesamoid bones serve this unique purpose.
 The fabella bone, a common sesamoid bone variant near the gastrocnemius and articulating with the lateral femoral epicondyle, often presents with complications like the fabella pain syndrome.

 Sesamoid bones are common in humans, with some bones like the patella being present in everyone and vital to lower extremity function.
-The patella exists as an anomaly among sesamoid bones due to its consistent presence, size, and significance in humans.
+The patella is an anomaly among sesamoid bones due to its consistent presence, size, and significance in humans.
 While the patella is present in all humans, it has been shown that it fails to develop entirely in paralyzed embryos due to a lack of mechanical stress, indicating the role that both genetics and concurrent biomechanical stress play in developing a sesamoid bone.

 There are also lesser-known sesamoid bones that exist as variants and can develop spontaneously due to extrinsic and intrinsic factors.
 Mechanical forces, biomechanics, and skeletal geometry all contribute to the development of sesamoid bones.
 Intrinsic genetic factors also play a crucial role.
-One study noted the frequency of the appearance of both the fabella sesamoid bone and the os peroneum sesamoid bone together in individuals.
+One study noted the frequency of the appearance of the fabella sesamoid bone and the os peroneum sesamoid bone together in individuals.
 These sesamoid bones are smaller and variable in occurrence.
 Inconclusive evidence also remains on various factors affecting sesamoid bone variant development.
 Genetics and mechanical factors play equally important roles in developing mainstay sesamoid bones like the patella and variants such as the fabella and the os peroneum.

 Special consideration should be taken to cut medial to the patella, reflecting the patella laterally to reach the patellofemoral joint.
-Similarly, surgeries involving the various ligaments of the knee also utilize imaging to visualize various structures within the knee.
+Similarly, surgeries involving the various ligaments of the knee also utilize imaging to visualize multiple structures within the knee.
 The patella remains the exception in the study of sesamoid bones due to its consistent presence and significance.

 Another commonly studied sesamoid surgery involves the hallux sesamoid.
 A successful union of a hallux sesamoid fracture is challenging, and a sesamoidectomy was explored for the potential to provide better outcomes.
 The study showed that sesamoidectomy provided better pain relief and allowed a return to normal activities within 12 weeks.
 Often, avascular necrosis of the sesamoid can be managed medically, but ultimately a sesamoid excision results in complete relief of the pain and greater patient satisfaction.